Barrett's Esophagus: Symptoms, Causes, and Treatments

 Are There Treatments That Specifically Target Barrett's Esophagus? continued...

 It's important to keep several facts in mind:

 - Only a small percentage of people with GERD (less than one out of every 10) develop Barrett's esophagus.

-- Less than 1% of those with Barrett's esophagus develop esophageal cancer.
+- Between 0.1% to 2.0% of those with Barrett's esophagus each year go on to develop esophageal cancer.

 A diagnosis of Barrett's esophagus is not a cause for major alarm.
 Barrett's esophagus, however, can lead to precancerous changes in a small number of people and has an increased risk for cancer.
 So, a diagnosis is a reason to work with your doctor to be watchful of your health.